 Stats: Miles: 3.7 | Difficulty: Easy | Elevation Gain: 236 ft

 Besides being insanely gorgeous, Taos Ski Valley is home to handfuls of amazing Taos hiking trails.
 Our favorites are listed above, but we couldn’t leave the below out!

 - Yerba Canyon Trail | 4 miles (access to Lobo Peak from this trail)

 - Italianos Canyon Trail | 3.5 miles

 - Gold Hill | 10.5 miles

 Also, check out the map below to locate any hiking in Taos trailheads.

 Essential Gear For Hiking in Taos

-- Jacket: When hiking in the mountains, the weather can change at a split second so it’s best to be prepared with an outer shell jacket that will protect you from the elements like wind, rain or snow.
+- Jacket: When hiking in the mountains, the weather can change in a split second so it’s best to be prepared with an outer shell jacket that will protect you from the elements like wind, rain, or snow.